JulietteMaes01/University-Projects/README.md

 # University-Projects
 Here are all the different projects that I completed during my Bachelor’s and Master’s courses at Maastricht University.
+These projects span various domains including Machine Learning, Computer Vision, Data Mining, and Signal and Image Processing, showcasing a diverse set of skills and knowledge acquired throughout my studies.

 ## Advanced Concepts of Machine Learning